qiime2/dev-docs/source/storing-data/provenance.rst

 - The ``uuid`` field captured here is a UUID V4 *representing this Action*, and *not the Result it produced*.

-.. admonition:: Maintainer Note
-   :class: maintainer-note
+.. note:: **Unique IDs**

-   There are many elements of provenance that require unique IDs (to help us keep track of different aspects of an analysis).
+   There are many elements of provenance that require unique IDs, to help us keep track of different aspects of an analysis.
-   Maintaining separate Result and Action IDs
-   (e.g. the ``uuid`` s in ``metadata.yaml`` and ``action.yaml``)
+   All Archives with provenance have separate Result and Execution IDs (the ``uuid`` s in ``metadata.yaml`` and ``action.yaml`` respectively).
-   allows us to manage the common case where one Action produces multiple Results.
+   This allows us to manage the common case where one Action produces multiple Results.

-   An added layer of complexity:
-   for Pipelines, the ``uuid`` in the execution block above is actually an alias UUID shared by all Pipeline Actions.
-   The ``alias-of`` UUID shown in the action block below describes the specific Action in that case.
-   This allows tools like ``q2view`` to nest all actions run by a single command within a single block.

-   For example:
+   Artifacts produced by QIIME 2 Pipelines have an additional ``alias-of`` uuid, allowing interfaces to display provenance in terms of Pipelines (rather than displaying all of the pipeline's "nested" inner Actions).
+   Terminal pipeline Results are redundant "aliases" of "real" Results nested within the pipeline.
+   The ``alias-of`` uuid in the terminal/"alias" Result points to this "real" inner result.

-   The ``unweighted_unifrac_emperor.qza`` described below will have have three different IDs:
+   The ``unweighted_unifrac_emperor.qzv`` described here has three different IDs:

    - The Result UUID, in ``metadata.yaml`` is unique to this Result
-   - The Action UUID, in ``action.yaml`` ``execution`` is unique to this Pipeline's current execution, and present in all pipeline Actions that occurred during this execution.
+   - The Execution UUID, in ``action.yaml`` ``execution`` is unique to this Pipeline's current execution, and present in all pipeline Archives produced during this execution.
-     (i.e. all Results from one run of ``core-metrics-phylogenetic`` share this ID)
+     All Results from a given run of ``core-metrics-phylogenetic`` share this ID.
-   - The ``alias-of`` UUID, in ``action.yaml`` ``action`` is unique to the specific Action run by this Pipeline, which generated this Result
+   - The ``alias-of`` UUID, in ``action.yaml`` ``action`` is the Result UUID of the "inner" Visualization created during pipeline execution that is aliased by this Result

    We chose to use `v4 UUIDs <https://docs.python.org/3/library/uuid.html>`_ for our unique IDs, but there is nothing special about them that couldn't be handled by a different unique identifier scheme.